DylanScottCarroll/lodge_spec/01 Specification/01 Basics/03 Built-In Types.md

 For value types, the value field is the value itself, but for reference types the value is a reference to the object in memory.

-For smaller value types like `I8`s, there are wasted bytes in the high end of the value portion of the thing.
-To combat this, some types such as arrays may be implemented in such a way as to store raw values rather than things when the type is restricted to that of a value type.
+For smaller value types like bools and bytes, there are wasted bytes in the high end of the value portion of the thing.